nixyogi/docs/pages/libraries/opencv/Libraries___OpenCV___Basics_of_Photography.md

+alias:: Basics of Photography

-# Basics of Photography
+- # Basics of Photography
   These are key points of photography which allows you to take great photos
 - ## Exposure
   Exposure is the amount of light that is exposed to the camera sensor.